owww logo owww logo

 Long views from road to Welmore Lake.
 L: 2011; R: 2013 with green "box"

-This small pumping station on the eastern bank of the CD/OBR 1¼ miles south-west of Salters Lode is privately owned and operated.
-It drains and irrigates Lake Farm, an arable area that was part of the Hundred Foot Washes floodwater reservoir from its formation in the 1650s to 1750-ish when It became separated by the Delph River and its high bank being cut diagonally across the washes to Welmore Lake Sluice.
+This small pumping station is on the eastern bank of the CD/OBR, 1¼ miles south-west of Salters Lode.
+It drains and irrigates Lake Farm, an arable area of about 300 acres that was part of the Hundred Foot Washes floodwater reservoir from its formation in the 1650s to 1750-ish when it became separated by the Delph River and its high bank being cut diagonally across the washes to Welmore Lake Sluice.

 Management

-This pumping station (PS) is privately owned but I've not established by whom.
+The station and land around is privately owned but I've not established by whom.

 History

-I first saw the engine house from a distance in 2011 and explored the site in 2013 and 2026 taking many photos and finding structures not shown on maps or satellites.
+I first saw the oil-engine house from a distance in 2011 and explored the site fully in 2013, by when the green cabin was in situ, and again in 2026 taking many photos both occasions and finding structures not shown on maps or satellites.
 I also took photos from a boat on the Old Bedford River in 2017 and 2018.
 A very small selection of those photos are on this page.

-I have used all the above with assumptions and guess-work to produce this map.
+I have used all the above, and a few assumptions, to produce this map and the descriptions that follow.

-The black double-lines are water pipes.
-The thicker ones old iron pipes, 20-24" diameter, the thinner ones are 6" plastic or metal.
+The black double-lines are 24 inch diameter iron water pipes.
+The grey ones are 4-6 inch plastic or metal, dashed one underground.

-An official drawing of all PSs discharging into OBR in 1996 showed the output to be 0.3 m3/sec (cumecs) not much less than Upwell Fen PS.
-I dont know which plant on this site the figure was for.
+In 1996 an official drawing of all PSs discharging into OBR showed the output here to be 0.3 m3/sec (cumecs) not much less than Upwell Fen PS.
+I dont know which type of plant was operational then.

 south side front-side 2025 photos: Peter Cox; Jan 2026 Olympus E-PL7